obenland/the-bootstrap/readme.txt

 THIS IS A MAJOR RELEASE, BREAKING BACKWARD COMPATIBILITY IN SOME PLACES

-* Updated Twitter Bootstrap to 2.1.1
+* Updated Twitter Bootstrap to 2.3.1
 * Added Italian translation.
-Props @gimmy
+Props gimmy.
 * Added Spanish translation.
-Props @Zerquix18
+Props Zerquix18.
+* Added Portuguese translation.
+Props raphaelsuzuki.

 = 2.0.0 =